 The birth of a child is one of the most outstanding days in our lives.
 It can also be described as the most feared, anticipated and emotional experiences we endure.
 That’s why preparing for labour is so important.
 So that we can be fully prepared for this momentous occasion.

 Birth, the day we plan for, for months, sometimes years, is the most anticipated of moments in ones life.
 This is the reason many of us begin the preparing for labour very early on to ensure we end up with a healthy baby and mother at the end of it all.

 The majority of Australian woman have had at least one thing happen at their birth that they didn’t know about prior to the birth.
 This is why informing yourself and your partner as much as possible when making birth plans, is important.

-This information is to help you realize that in one of these situations, in the very moment of dealing with it, wouldn’t you like to have some prior knowledge of what’s happening so that you can make quick decisions regarding your health and that of the baby.
+This information is to help you realise that in one of these situations, in the very moment of dealing with it, wouldn’t you like to have some prior knowledge of what’s happening so that you can make quick decisions regarding your health and that of the baby.
 You would know the different options before you and how to proceed.
 Having discussed it already with your partner, he also would know what your thoughts were on different subjects, and in the case of you not being able to respond to questions your partner can confidently answer for you.

 Listed are a few of things important for preparing for labour that are recommended you do some research on and why.
 Use this to help you create an extensive birth plan.
 And inform yourself and your partner about the things that matter if they happen.